 Tips of growing Brussel sprouts

-There are various pests and diseases that can affect Brussel sprouts.
+Some various pests and diseases can affect Brussel sprouts.
 Some of them are aphids, downy mildew, and club root.
 To avoid them, you can choose the varieties that are resistant to diseases, such as Oliver and Royal Marvel.

 Grow the right companion plants